kenirwin/suma-retroactive-data-importer/README.md

 Install the Suma Retroactive Data Importer in a folder *outside* of the main Suma web space.
 Copy the **config-sample.php** file to be **config.php**, then configure the **config.php** file with the URL for your Suma Server (usually named "sumaserver".)

-### Suma Server Security
+### Security

+Suma Retroactive Data Importer should be installed in a secure directory, as anyone with access to the page will be able to submit data directly into Suma.
+Consult your system adminitstrator for the most sensible access restriction in your environment.

 This program takes advantage of the fact that Suma allows submission of JSON-formatted requests directly via an HTTP call.
-It would be wise, though not strictly necessary, to restrict Suma Server access.
+It would be wise, though not strictly necessary, to restrict Suma Server access as well.
+Since calls to the Suma Server will be made in the background, password-restricted access is unsuitable.
+IP-based access restrictions will be more effective.
 To do this, add a few lines to the **.htaccess** file in your **sumaserver** directory (this is in the filespace for the main Suma project):
 ```
 # ALLOW USER BY IP
 <Limit GET POST>